At a glance: Learn about self-reporting networks (SRNs)—attribution, deep linking, iOS implications, and FAQ.

-Direct deep linking with SRNs when a user device performs deep linking is done without calling the AppsFlyer deep linking method.
+When a user device performs deep linking, direct deep linking with SRNs is done without calling the AppsFlyer deep linking method.
 In the example below, existing users clicking an ad are redirected to the activity directly using Facebook's methods, while new users get the same experience using AppsFlyer's conversion data.
-Learn how Facebook uses OneLink for deep linking.
+Learn how Meta ads uses OneLink for deep linking

-Jill, the mobile marketer of "greatapp", decides to run a deep linking campaign on Facebook, targeted at general audiences.
+Jill, the mobile marketer of "greatapp", decides to run a deep linking campaign on Meta ads, targeted at general audiences.
 The campaign redirects any clicking users to a "bonus" activity.